Global Stabilization for Causally Consistent Partial Replication: Simulation Results

-To evaluate the influence of clock skew on the visibility latency, we manually add clock skews between any pair of neighbors in the ring.
+\paragraph*{\bf Clock Skew} To evaluate the influence of clock skew on the visibility latency, we manually add clock skews between any pair of neighbors in the ring.
 Label the nodes in the ring with id $0,1,\cdots, n-1$ where $n$ is the ring size.
 For a skew value $t$, we add clock skew $(i\cdot t)/(n-1)$ to node $i$.
 We vary the skew value from $0$ms to $100$ms, and plot the visibility latency change in Figure \ref{fig:skew} below.

-As we can see from Figures \ref{fig:skew_0} and \ref{fig:skew_delay}, the remote update visibility latencies grow almost linearly with the clock skew in both cases.
-This is predictable since the latency is determined by the minimum clock value received by the server, which is influenced by the clock skew between servers.
-Also, our algorithm performance significantly better than GentleRain in terms of remote update visibility latency under various clock skews.
+As we can observe from Figures \ref{fig:skew_0} and \ref{fig:skew_delay}, the remote update visibility latencies increase with the clock skew in both cases.
+This is predictable since the latency is determined by the minimum clock value received by the server, which is affected by the clock skew between servers.
+Also, our algorithm performs significantly better than GentleRain regarding visibility latency under various clock skews in the simulation.